Credit Card Rewards: Are You Wasting Your Points?

 Some credit cards offer excellent cash-back rewards for spending money in certain categories.
 These category bonus cards aren’t always as good as you may think.
 Sometimes the bonus categories limit how much you can earn each year, then give you a smaller rewards rate on all purchases over that limit.
 Fortunately, I’ve never hit a rewards cap.
 Of course, not everyone is so lucky.

 Two great examples of this are the Chase Freedom card and the Blue Cash Preferred Card from American Express.
-The Chase Freedom card allows you to earn five percent cash back in bonus categories that rotate quarterly, but you can only earn the five percent on the first $1,500 in purchases each quarter in all of the categories combined.
+The Chase Freedom card allows you to earn five percent cash back in bonus categories that rotate quarterly, but you can earn the five percent only on the first $1,500 in purchases each quarter in all of the categories combined.

 Meanwhile, the Blue Cash Preferred Credit Card offers six percent cash back on purchases at U.S. supermarkets, but only on the first $6,000 in purchases each year.
 For both cards, the rate you earn after hitting the spending cap is just one percent.
-If you continue to put purchases in those categories on your card, you’ll be wasting the additional rewards that you could have earning using a different card.
+If you continue to put purchases in those categories on your card, you’ll be wasting the additional rewards that you could have earned using a different card.

 3. Redeeming Points for Gift Cards